JudyYe/diffhoi/README.md

 # Diffusion-Guided Reconstruction of Everyday Hand-Object Interaction Clips, ICCV23
 This is a barely cleaned version of DiffHOI.
-It is intended to quickly reproduce the result in our ICCV paper (given a fast approaching conference recently).
-Better version will be released at [here](https://github.com/JudyYe/diffhoi).
-Thanks for your patience!

 [[Project]](https://judyye.github.io/diffhoi-www/)